plutus-IV-org/plutus_backtest/README.md

 <br />

-If you would like to compare performance of your portfolio with any other instrument you can use a parameter "benchmark":
+If the user would like to compare performance of of the portfolio with any other instrument a parameter "benchmark" shall be called:

 <br />